 Proposers should address the objectives stated below, which are based on the PRT submissions.
-Proposers may identify amendments to the objectives or choose to address a subset of them in order to maximise the overall impact, or address budgetary or scientific / technical constraints, but the reasons for this should be clearly stated in the protocol.
+Proposers may identify amendments to the objectives or choose to address a subset of them in order to maximise the

+The EMPIR initiative is co-funded by the European Union's Horizon 2020 research and innovation programme and the EMPIR Participating States overall impact, or address budgetary or scientific / technical constraints, but the reasons for this should be clearly stated in the protocol.